-Joint Orange-Chatham Community Action Agency and the TFAP program, or Total Family Achievement, provides a wide variety and spectrum of services to guide families from low incomes through case management.
+Central Piedmont Community Action and the TFAP program, or Total Family Achievement, provides a wide variety and spectrum of services to guide families from low incomes through case management.
 It will cover the process of setting goals.
 As part of this process, clients will be assessing their own strengths and working as a team to achieve those goals which will revolve around economic stability and self-sufficiency.

 The team of program specialists from community action teach individuals ways to market themselves more effectively.
 The goal is to improve their job qualifications, pay down any debts, helping them to budget their money and even assisting them in finding better places to live.

 Children from the household are included in all programming, as they are key members of a family.
 This is a requirement of NC Department of Health and Human Services.
 This is also done in an effort to demonstrate that the entire family must work as a unit to have a better life style.